 MA enters in upright backward flight.
 When crossing the centre line it starts continuous rolls.
 While rolling, MA performs half Cuban 8 parallel to the flight line.
 Symmetrically around the centreline, MA stops rolls, performs half pushed elevator flip, and restarts rolling in opposite direction by changing the aileron input direction.
 MA is now in forward flight while rolling.
 MA then performs second half of the Cuban 8 while continuously rolling.
-Symmetrically around the centreline, MA stops rolls, performs half pushed elevator flip, and restarts rolling in the centreline, MA stops rolls, performs half pushed elevator flip, and restarts rolling in the same direction as was used at the manoeuvre start.
+Symmetrically around the centreline, MA stops rolls, performs half pushed elevator flip, and restarts rolling in the same direction as was used at the manoeuvre start.
 MA stops rolling and exits in upright backward flight.

-B.7 Deathspinner
+B.7 High Seas 11.0